Note: This is one of a series of 8 workshops called Foundations For Connecting With God. (Click here to see the full series overview)

 - Expressing love to God by loving other creatures and the world God has given us.

-Direct expressions include things like telling God we love him in prayer or worship or through actions like fasting, reading God’s word, doing things God has asked us to do, etc. A lot of what we teach in these workshops are essentially ways to expand the possibilities of how we express love to God and receive love from God.
-For example, many people don’t realize it is even possible to have deep conversations with God or to see Jesus with the eyes of our heart and engage with him in a very personal way.
+Direct expressions include things like telling God we love him in prayer or worship or through actions like fasting, reading God’s word, doing things God has asked us to do, etc. A lot of what we teach in these interactive prayer workshops are essentially ways to expand the possibilities of how we express love directly to God and receive love from God.
+Many people don’t realize it is possible to have deep conversations with God or to see Jesus with the eyes of our hearts and engage with him in a very personal way.

 Loving God by loving people is clearly laid out in Matthew 25:40 where Jesus says, “Truly I tell you, whatever you did for one of the least of these brothers of Mine, you did for Me.”
 To love people of course involves giving them the message that they truly matter.
 Any good parent can tell you that having people show genuine love and care for their children feels like being loved yourself.
 The question is perhaps how far we we are willing to extend our circle of love and to what extent we are open to following Jesus words and example to extend love even to our enemies.
 Note this does not necessarily mean agreeing with them, or allowing every behavior, but living in a way that honors that they too are created by God and matter to God.

-Expressing love for God by loving ourselves: When asked what was the greatest commandment, Jesus answered, “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’ and the second is like it ‘Love your neighbor as yourself.'”
+Expressing love for God by loving ourselves: Sometimes we forget that we too matter to God who created us so intricately and carefully and God feels loved when we appropriately show love to ourselves.
+When asked what was the greatest commandment, Jesus answered, “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’ and the second is like it ‘Love your neighbor as yourself.'”
 (Matt 22:37-39).
 It can be easy to overlook that this includes loving ourselves.
 Often in my work as a counselor I help people work with parts of themselves that they really dislike such as angry, ashamed, or people pleasing aspects of themselves.
 I have found that rejecting and hating these parts never seems to loose them from the roles they are stuck in, but relating to these parts of ourselves with curiosity and compassion tend to allow new freedom and possibilities to emerge.
 I have also found that it helps us to experience God or a caring person loving the parts of ourselves we dislike first to help model for us how we too can love these parts of ourselves.

-Corporate Worship: In corporate worship services, there are often amazing expressions of love from us toward God in the form of worship.
-Worship is a way in which we express to God that God truly matters to us.
-Worship seems to be an important avenue God has provided us to have something to offer back to a God who does not need anything from us, but dearly wants our love.
+Corporate Worship: In corporate worship services, there are often beautiful expressions of love from us toward God in the form of worship, prayer, the offering of various gifts, and other elements of the service.
+Worship is one way in which we express to God that God truly matters to us.
+Worship seems to be an important avenue God has provided us to have something to offer back to a God who does not need anything from us, but dearly wants our love and affection.
 One major expression of worship comes in the form of song and music.
-Whether with hymns, Gospel songs, or contemporary praise and worship songs lead by worship leaders, corporate song and music can be a time pour forth expressions of love and praise to God and to express to God just how much God matters to us.
+Whether with hymns, Gospel songs, contemporary or whatever other style, corporate song and music can be a time where together we pour forth expressions of love and praise in order to express to God just how much God matters to us.
+Other elements of the service such as Eucharist, scripture reading, etc. Continuing to create space for heartfelt, corporate, and personal expressions of love to God is very important.

-Small Group and Community Life: Small groups and community activities like potlucks, and more than usual these days for many of us, various online gatherings provide spaces for love to flow in every direction, from God to us, from us to God, and most obviously back and forth between people.
+Small Group and Community Life: Small groups and community activities like potlucks, and more than usual these days, various online gatherings provide spaces for love to flow in every direction: from God to us, from us to God, and most obviously back and forth between people.
 These gatherings are opportunities for us to give one another the message, ‘you matter to me and I care about you.’
+Let’s do that.
+The previous workshop readings on joy and rest offer additional thoughts about good ways to express love to people through showing we are glad to be with them and giving them space to disengage as needed.
+But stress about getting it perfect, it’s really important to just have fun and enjoy fellowship with one another.

 Prayer Ministry: In prayer ministry settings love often flows very strongly and obviously from God to the prayer recipient and from the recipient back to God as the person is able to experience deeper and more tangible awareness of God than normal.
-Much more will be said about this in coming workshops so for now I would like to focus instead on the way that love flows from a prayer minister to the prayer receiver and how this is a critical foundation that helps the prayer receiver more easily open up to welcoming and experiencing God’s presence.
+Much more will be said about this in coming workshops so for now I would like to focus instead on the way that love flows from a prayer minister to the prayer receiver and how this is a critical foundation that can help the prayer receiver feel safe enough to open up to God’s presence.

-How does love fit in to prayer ministry?
-A couple of years ago as I was getting visions for starting online Immanuel Prayer trainings, I asked Jesus to show me what he sees as the process that a prayer ministry session flows through.
+A couple of years ago as I was getting visions for starting these online Immanuel Prayer trainings, I asked Jesus to show me what he sees as the process that a prayer ministry session flows through.
 I saw an image of him taking out a blank scroll and opening it up.
-He began to write the down the page the following
+He began to write in a list down down the whole page the following words:

 Over and over in a sequence.
 I shared this vision with Michael Schaefer who was exploring with me how to conceptualize our training work.
-He really liked the vision and it resonated with his spirit both of us have pondered exactly what it means.
-As time has gone on, I am getting more ideas about what it means though I am sure my understanding is still quite incomplete.
-Joy and rest are foundational rhythms of all healthy relationships and love includes joy and rest but goes beyond them to include everything involved in either increasing the amount of joy and and rest, or getting back to the rhythm of joy and rest when we fall into ‘joy-less’ and ‘rest-less’/non-relational modes of operating.
+He really liked the vision and it resonated with his spirit, though neither of us fully understood it.
+As time goes on, I am getting more ideas about the meaning but I am sure my understanding is still quite incomplete.
+Here is my current guess.
+Joy (the experience of being glad to be together) and rest (the freedom to disengage as needed) are foundational rhythms of all healthy relationships.
+Love (relating to people according to the reality that they truly matter) includes joy and rest but goes beyond them to include everything involved in either increasing the amount of joy and rest, or getting back to the rhythm of joy and rest when we fall into ‘joy-less’ and ‘rest-less’/non-relational modes of operating.
+Perhaps life and our connections with God and one another is created to flow in this ongoing rhythm of love, joy, and rest.
+We simply need to keep practicing with the help of God and one another how to keep getting better at staying in this rhythm.
+Joining with the angels and the elders around the throne may we express our love to the God who loves us and is always glad to be with us.
+You matter to us God, and thanks that we matter to you!

 Primary skill focus for this workshop: